Thermal Hall effects in quantum magnets: Thermal Hall effects for 3D U(1) spin liquids in the pyrochlore magnets

 For the purpose to explain the origin of the thermal Hall transports in the pyrochlore U(1) spin liquid, one needs to elucidate the emergent U(1) gauge structure in the pyrochlore U(1) spin liquid and establish the relationship between the physical spin degrees of freedom and the emergent ones.
 In the following, we give a brief introduction of this physics.
-For a more thorough discussion, one can refer to the discussion in Ref.~\onlinecite{Hermele2004B} and/or the review in Refs.~\onlinecite{Savary2016,Gingras2014}.
+For a more thorough discussion, one can refer to the discussion by \citet{Hermele2004B} and/or the reviews by \citet{Savary2016,Gingras2014}.
 To capture the essential physics of the pyrochlore U(1) spin liquid, one can focus on the parent spin-1/2 XXZ model on the pyrochlore lattice with,

 where the $S^z$ moment is defined on the local $111$ axis (i.e. pointing in or out from the centers of each tetrahedron), and ${J_{z}>0}$ is needed to generate the frustration.
 In the Ising limit with ${J_{\perp} =0}$, the Ising moments are disordered due to the geometrical frustration, and an exponentially large number of classical ground state degeneracies were found~\cite{Anderson1956}, obeying the well-known ice rule with the ``two-in-two-out'' spin configuration on each tetrahedron~\cite{Ramirez1999,Castelnovo2008,Pauling1935,Bramwell2001} (see the illustration in Fig.~\ref{QSI_fig1}).
 The transverse exchange in Eq.~\eqref{QSI_Ham} then generates the quantum fluctuation and lifts the massive degeneracy of the classical ground states.
 If the transverse exchange coupling is not strong enough to drive a quantum phase transition, the system should be in the pyrochlore U(1) spin liquid.